 Step 1: Add the Client

-Step 2: Upload Documents
+Step 2: Hand Your Documents to Dora

 Common files to upload: